Solar cars, including four from Japan, begin 3,000-km race through center of Australia | The Japan Times

-DARWIN, AUSTRALIA – Four Japanese teams were among 38 solar-powered cars that set out Sunday from the northern Australian city of Darwin on a 3,000-km endurance race that will take them through the center of the continent.
+DARWIN, AUSTRALIA – Vehicles entered by four Japanese teams were among 38 solar-powered cars that set out Sunday from the northern Australian city of Darwin on a 3,000-km endurance race that will take them through the center of the continent.

-Nineteen countries and regions have entered this year’s World Solar Challenge, vying to be first across the finish line in the southern city of Adelaide.
+Teams from 19 countries and regions entered this year’s World Solar Challenge, vying to be first across the finish line in the southern city of Adelaide.

-They departed Darwin in order of their performance in time trials held Saturday, with Nagoya Institute of Technology’s car, Horizon 17, the second to take off behind the Belgian entrant, Punch Two.
+They departed Darwin in order of their performance in time trials held Saturday, with Nagoya Institute of Technology’s car, Horizon 17, the second to take off behind Punch Two, the Belgian entrant.

 Nagoya Institute of Technology team director Hiroki Tanaka said they have made a variety of design changes to this year’s racer and hope to improve on their previous performance in 2015, when they placed 16th.